 On that same evening, Stephane Richer, a former teammate of Brodeur’s, scored his 400th career goal to help the Blues earn a 4-1 road victory at the Ottawa Senators.

 Peter Bondra scored to give him 20 goals for the 12th straight season on Jan.
 26, 2003, in the Capitals’ 7-2 win over the visiting Rangers.
 Defenseman Sergei Gonchar added a goal and three assists as Washington produced five power-play goals on the night.

 Thornton hit another milestone on this date in 2016.
 He picked up an assist during the San Jose Sharks’ 6-1 victory over the Avalanche, becoming the 33rd player in NHL history to score 1,300 career points.

-Sidney Crosby became the first Penguins player to win the NHL All-Star Game MVP, on Jan.
-26, 2018, since Lemieux in 1990.
+On Jan.
+26, 2018, Sidney Crosby became the first Penguins player to win the NHL All-Star Game MVP since Lemieux in 1990.
 He had four goals and eight points in his two 3-on-3 games.
 He had two goals and an assist in the Metropolitan Division’s 10-4 win over the Atlantic Division in the semifinals.
 He came back with another two goals and three helpers in the championship game, leading the way in a 10-5 victory versus the Central Division.

 Happy Birthday to You

-Appropriately, there were 26 players who have skated in the NHL born on Jan.
-26. In addition to Gretzky, other notable names include Fred Barrett (71), Dale McCourt (64) and the late Frank Nighbor (Hall of Fame), Glen Skov and Ivan Hlinka.
+There were 27 players who have skated in the NHL born on Jan.
+26. In addition to Gretzky, other notable names include Fred Barrett (73), Dale McCourt (66), Peyton Krebs (22), and the late Frank Nighbor (Hall of Fame), Glen Skov and Ivan Hlinka.